YourMJK/metacopy/README.md

 ## Download compiled binary

 Instead of building the tool yourself, you can download a compiled binary for macOS from the [**latest&nbsp;release**](https://github.com/YourMJK/metacopy/releases/latest).
+Requires at least macOS 13 Ventura.

 ## Build prerequisites